-Indigenous startup and second round winners of the Adopt-a- Chief program, Sobah Beverages are not your ordinary craft brewers.
+Indigenous startup and recent recipients of an Advance Queensland Deadly Deals grant, Sobah Beverages are not your ordinary craft brewers.

 Based on the Gold Coast, they are Australia’s only producer of locally brewed, non-alcoholic craft beer infused with bush tucker ingredients.

 Headed up by Gamilaroi man Clinton Schultz and his wife Lozen McDiarmid-Schultz, the Burleigh Heads business made its first big break when it launched a crowdfunding campaign on Pozible.